airframesio/docs/docs/aros/introduction.md

 sidebar_position: 1
 ---

-# Introduction to AROS
+# Introduction to AirwavesOS

-**AROS**, or *Airframes Receiver OS*, is a custom operating system based on Debian Linux used for interacting with [Airframes](https://airframes.io) and other aggregation services.
-AROS is intended to be installed on low power embedded systems like the Raspberry Pi, but is also compatible with higher end PCs.
+**AirwavesOS** is a custom operating system based on Debian Linux used for interacting with [Airframes](https://airframes.io) and other aggregation services.
+AirwavesOS is intended to be installed on low power embedded systems like the Raspberry Pi, but is also compatible with higher end PCs.

-**AROS** provides:
+**AirwavesOS** provides:
 - easy installation
 - easy web-based configuration & management
 - simplified updating and upgrading